rodneyosodo/variational-quantum-classifier-on-heartattack/Notes/1EDA.md

 4. Explain my observations based on the best 10 model configurations.
 5. Try to understand why these models performed the best by characterising the loss landscape of the best models.

+For this project we decided to use the heart attack data as our baseline.
+This is because, in medical aspects, heart attack is the leading disease that causes death.
+In computation aspect, the data was rather small and could easily be fitted on NISQ computers.

 These are some of my findings and I hope we share the same idea about them.

 # Exploratory Data Analysis